Stress fractures: understanding a common injury among athletes and learning how to prevent them

 What is a stress fracture?

-A fatigue fracture, also called a stress fracture, corresponds to a partial bone fissure caused by repeated stresses.
-Unlike a classic traumatic fracture, it does not result from a sudden impact or a fall, but from the repetition of micro-mechanical traumas applied to the bone.
+A fatigue fracture, also called a stress fracture, is a partial crack in the bone caused by repeated stress.
+Unlike a classic traumatic fracture, it does not result from a sudden impact or fall, but from repeated microtrauma to the bone.

 Bone tissue is living and constantly remodeling.
 With every effort, micro-lesions These appear naturally.
 Under normal circumstances, the body repairs them quickly, making the bone stronger.
 The problem arises when stresses occur too rapidly, without allowing sufficient time for repair. micro-cracks accumulate then, progressively weakening the bone until a stress fracture occurs.